 Life changes.
 Families change too.
 If something in your life isn’t working, the time to make a change is now, not years down the road.
-The decision to make a change, like ending a long-term relationship, is never easy.
-Yet, weigh the challenges you may be facing now against the future benefit of making a change.
+The decision to make a change, like ending a long-term relationship, is never easy — weigh the challenges you may be facing now against the future benefit of making a change.

 When you are making a change, you need to put yourself in the best possible position to start anew.
 This means that you want to make sure your assets are divided fairly, support is set at the right amount and for the right period of time, and a proper parenting plan is in place.
 People want to know if they need a lawyer to handle a divorce.
 You can fill in the forms yourself and file them with the court, schedule hearings, attend settlement conferences, and get a judgment.
 However, getting a divorce is more than just filling in forms and going to court.
-There are issues in a divorce that are not so straight forward.
+There are issues in divorce that are not so straight forward.
 This is where things can get complicated.
 For example, the judge is not allowed to use a computer formula to make a post-judgment spousal support order.
-So how do you know how much you can be expected to pay or how much you can expect to receive?
-You should hire a San Jose divorce lawyer if your divorce involves spousal support, child custody, real estate, investments, and pension plans.
-This is just to name a few things.
-On this page, I will briefly talk about the issues that come up in a divorce case.
+So, how do you know how much you can be expected to pay or how much you can expect to receive?
+You should hire a lawyer if your divorce involves spousal support, child custody, real estate, investments, and pension plans.

 It is the policy of the State of California to promote frequent and continuous contact between children and both parents.
 Parents have the right to visit their children.
 Child custody and visitation is decided according to the “best interest of the child.”
 Some parents believe that only weekend visitation for dad is appropriate.
-Other parents believe that their children should live in 2 homes.
+Other parents believe that their children should live in two homes.
 There may be reasons to limit one parent’s visitation or to prevent visitation.
-Consider what is best for your children.
-Think of your children first.
+You should consider what is best for your children and think of your children first.
 To make the best decisions regarding child custody and visitation, it is important to understand how child custody cases are decided in California.
 As a general rule, the court likes to preserve the status quo and minimize the impact of divorce on the children as much as possible.
-I invite you to read my article on this topic, which talks about temporary custody, orientation and mediation, and how the judge makes custody and visitation orders.
 Child custody and visitation orders can be modified if circumstances change.

 Child support is paid according to clear guidelines governed by California law.
-Make sure to consult a San Jose divorce lawyer about how child support is established and calculated.
-There are also child support “add-ons” for healthcare costs that insurance does not cover and child care.
-The guidelines rely on the income level of both parents, and the sum that one parent pays the other depends on the total income of the parents, the difference in income between the parents and the difference in time share.
+You should consult a lawyer about how child support is established and calculated.
+There are also child support “add-ons” for healthcare costs that insurance does not cover, and childcare.
+The guidelines rely on the income level of both parents, and the sum that one parent pays the other depends on the total income of the parents, the difference in income between the parents, and the difference in time share.
 Child support can be modified if you can show that your circumstances changed.
-Incomes may change and visitation schedule may change too.
-An experienced San Jose child support lawyer can advise you how to go about modifying a child support order.
+Your incomes may change, and visitation schedules may change too.
+An experienced lawyer can advise you on modifying a child support order.
 Parents who are ordered to pay child support may also fall behind on payments.
-A San Jose child support lawyer who has experience with enforcing court orders can also advise you what to do if the paying parent is not fulfilling his/her obligations.
+A lawyer who has experience with enforcing court orders can advise you on what to do if the paying parent is not fulfilling their obligations.

 If you are a victim of abuse, a domestic violence restraining order will protect you from the abuser.
 A domestic violence case starts by filing a request for a temporary restraining order.
 You describe what the abuser did to you and what orders you want in place until the hearing.
 The judge either grants or denies your request for a temporary restraining order based on your declaration.
 You can also request other temporary orders, such as child custody and visitation, child support, spousal support, debt payment, and property control.
-After the judge makes temporary orders, the temporary orders with information about the scheduled hearing date are served on the other party.
-At the hearing, you and the other party present evidence and the judge decides on a permanent restraining order which will last 3-5 years.
+After the judge makes temporary orders, the temporary orders (with information about the scheduled hearing date) are served on the other party.
+At the hearing, you and the other party present evidence, and the judge decides on a permanent restraining order (which will last three to five years).
 A restraining order prohibits the abuser from contacting you and from coming within a certain distance of your home, work, and school.
 The punishment for violating a restraining order is jail time.